Chapter 7 Bivariate Graphing

 Python

-y="QuantResponseVar", data=myData, kind="bar", ci=None)
+seaborn.factorplot(x="QuantResponseVar", data=myData, kind="bar", ci=None)

-plt.xlabel('Label for CategExplanatoryVar')
+y'Label for CategExplanatoryVar')

-plt.ylabel('Label for QuantResponseVar')
+plt.xlabel('Label for QuantResponseVar')

-plt.title('Descriptive Title Here')
+plt.ylabel('Descriptive Title Here') plt.title(

 STATA